-Venator-110 general-purpose light frigate is one of the three design variants of the Venator-110 platform developed by BMT Defence Services to fulfil a wide range of mission needs of naval and coastguard forces.
+Venator-110 general-purpose light frigate is one of the three design variants of the Venator-110 platform developed by BMT Defence Services to fulfil a range of mission needs for naval and coastguard forces.

-The warship was unveiled at the DSEI 2013 international defence and security exhibition held in London, UK, in September 2013.
-It was recently demonstrated to international customers at the Pacific 2017 maritime exhibition and conference held in Australia.
+The warship was unveiled at the Defence and Security Equipment International (DSEI) exhibition held in London, UK, in September 2013.
+It was also demonstrated to international customers at the Pacific 2017 maritime exhibition and conference held in Australia.

-The frigate is being offered to the British Royal Navy’s Type 31e general-purpose frigate programme.
+The frigate was offered to the British Royal Navy’s Type 31e general-purpose frigate programme.

-It can accommodate up to 106 personnel, including 85 crew members, ten helicopter operation and maintenance workers, and 11 optional marine boarding teams.
+It can accommodate up to 106 personnel, including 85 crew members, ten helicopter operation and maintenance workers, as well as 11 optional marine boarding teams.
 It can also hold 18 interim operations personnel.

 The ship also carries four large rigid-hulled inflatable boats (RHIBs) to support a wide range of capabilities at sea.

-A flight deck and hangar is provided at the stern for the operation of a medium-sized helicopter such as the NH90, SH-60 Seahawk, AW101 Merlin, AW159 Wildcat, and other future aviation platforms.
+A flight deck and hangar are provided at the stern for the operation of a medium-sized helicopter, such as the NH90, SH-60 Seahawk, AW101 Merlin, AW159 Wildcat and other future aviation platforms.

 The multi-mission frigate’s modular design allows for the integration of various weapons and decoys based on mission requirements.
 The weapon options include 30mm or 40mm cannons, close-in weapon systems (CIWS), softkill decoys, lightweight surface-to-surface and surface-to-air missiles, as well as a medium-calibre gun system.